Global healthcare perspectives, local Queensland choices

 Associate Professor Nicole Hartley is the MBA Director at UQ Business School.
 Nicole's career as an academic has spanned 19 years at institutions in both Sydney and Queensland.
 She is an internationally recognised research academic in the field of services marketing and digital technology.
 Nicole's current research agenda focuses upon exploring customer perceptions in response to the advent of technology and various forms of disruption in the delivery of services, particularly healthcare.

 The event will provide the perfect opportunity to hear from like-minded industry professionals and enjoy a complimentary hot breakfast.
+Places are limited, register by 12pm on Wednesday 28 May 2025 to secure your place.

 About Business School Events